rundeck/docs/docs/introduction/getting-help.md

 Sometimes questions have already been answered use these resources to engage with the Rundeck community.

 ### Rundeck Office Hours
 Live Rundeck support on the first Thursday of every month.
 Deep dive product demos and a panel of technical experts to support the Rundeck community.
-[Register today](https://www.rundeck.com/rundeck-office-hours) and pre-submit your questions.
+[Register today](https://www.pagerduty.com/resources/webinar/rundeck-office-hours-march10/).

 ### Open Discussion Q&A
 - [https://stackoverflow.com/questions/tagged/rundeck](https://stackoverflow.com/questions/tagged/rundeck)